TABLE OF CONTENTS

 • Using, possessing, trafficking or being under the influence of illegal or potentially harmful substances on site.

-• Accessing pornography or any inappropriate usage of college computers, as described in the Computer & Acceptable Use Policy 620 and Procedure 600.620.1 at mtec.edu/policies
+• Accessing pornography or any inappropriate usage of college computers, as described in the Computer & Acceptable Use Policy 600.620 and Procedure

 • Cheating, plagiarism, falsification

-• Serious violations of program or campus rules not listed
+Serious violations of program or campus rules not listed above.

 Transcripts and Records

 All student academic records are retained, secured, and disposed of in accordance with local, state, and federal regulations.
 All student record information is maintained on MTECH’s Student Information System at the Main Campus in Lehi.
 MTECH maintains records for each student, which may include: attendance, progress, tuition and fees, demographics, training outcome, competencies obtained, and certificates awarded.
 Unofficial student transcripts are available through the Student Portal of the MTECH website.
-An official transcript may be obtained through Student Services, for a fee.
+An official transcript may be obtained for a fee through Student Services.

 Student records may only be released to the student or his /her designee as directed by the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This includes transcripts for high school students.
 Official transcripts will be released to students who are current with their financial obligation.
 A picture ID must be provided at time of request.
 There is a fee for each official transcript requested.
 Normal processing time for transcript preparation is approximately five to ten business days.